toontown-archipelago/toontown-archipelago/README.md

 Credits:
 * [The Toontown Offline Team](https://ttoffline.com) for the foundation of this codebase (Toontown Schoolhouse)
 * [The Corporate Clash Crew](https://corporateclash.net) for toon models, some various textures, and assistance with implementing v1.2.8 craning
+* Polygon for making the Corporate Clash toon models
 * [Open Toontown](https://github.com/open-toontown) for providing a great reference for a Toontown codebase ported to Python 3
 * Toontown Infinite for Bossbot HQ suit paths
 * [Astron](https://github.com/Astron/Astron)